mchalapuk/offensive.js/README.md

 [greater-than]: #greater-than-assertion
 <a id=greater-than-assertion></a>
 #### `.greaterThan(leftBounds)` aliases: `.lt`, `.greater`
-Asserts that checked value a number, which is greater than **leftBounds**.
+Asserts that checked value is a number, which is greater than **leftBounds**.
 ```js
 check(arg, 'arg').is.greaterThan(0);
 ```